HankerZheng/JDSpider/README.md

 * Create a new file named "item_list.txt" and fill it with the item you care about.
     * One item per line;
     * A simicolon(with a whitespace on its right side) sperates the item name on the right side and item website on the right side
+    * Only digits, English charcters, whitespace, underscore and hyphen are supported in the item name.
+Other characters are not supported by OFFICE EXCEL as sheet name.
     * One example is showed below:
 ```
 DUNU 2000 Gold; http://item.jd.com/1118888.html